shayanfp/shayanweb-admin-fontchanger/readme.txt

 1. How does wordpress looks like after installing this plugin

 == Changelog ==

+= 1.7.1 - 2023-11-08 =
+* Added fonts preview to the admin panel settings of the plugin
+* WordPress 6.4 Compatibility

 = 1.7 - 2023-08-09 =
 * Ajax for saving the options!
 (Without reloading the page)